TWolczanski/hydroponics-api/README.md

 * `ordering`, e.g. `ordering=water_temp` (supports ordering by `ph`, `water_temp`, `tds` and `created_at`)
 * `page`, e.g. `page=2`

 Returns a paginated list of sensor readings related to user's hydroponic systems.
+If `ordering` was not specified, the list will ordered by `created_at`.

 Response example:
 ```json